-It all began decades before PRworks became a corporation.
-As the Philippines moved towards business as usual in the years after EDSA uprising in 1986, Emmanuel ‘Anol’ Mongaya and Doris Isubal-Mongaya decided to pursue the vision of uplifting lives.
+It all began decades before PRWorks became a corporation doing public relations or PR in the Philippines.
+As the country moved towards business as usual in the years after EDSA uprising in 1986, Emmanuel ‘Anol’ Mongaya and Doris Isubal-Mongaya decided to pursue the vision of uplifting lives.

 Spins and propaganda, however, looked dubious for such an advocacy.
-Anol first followed his father’s footsteps and pursued a career as a journalist.
-Doris went into NGO work and as a community organizer for a government agency before setting up different businesses.
+Anol first followed his father’s footsteps — he is the eldest son of Cebu’s Doroy Mongaya, the editor-in-chief of Cebu Daily Times during the 70s — and pursued a career as a journalist.
+Doris went into pro-women NGO work and as a community organizer for the National HousingAuthority (NHA) before setting up different businesses.

 “It fell on our laps,” said Doris as she recalled 1996.
 That’s when they responded to respected literary writer Krip Yuson.
 He needed a team in Cebu to assist publicity efforts for the Asia-Pacific Economic Cooperation (APEC).

 For many, PR merely meant managing perceptions that help business accelerate growth.
 Anol and Doris figured that public relations involves advocacy.
 The best PR campaigns lead to uplifting lives.

 Because of excellence in making PR work for clients, PRworks became the preferred public relations agency in the Visayas and Mindanao for local, national, and global clients.

 The initial journey was shaky.
 The team developed into PRWorks only in 1999 when TeamAsia — a public relations and events agency operating in Manila, Hong Kong and Singapore — required a partner for its Intel PC Weekend Madness series in Cebu and Davao.